kaleidocore/KaleidoWarp/README.md

 ## Custom loaders
 For smooth loading of heavy scenes you may want to create a custom loader.
 However, under this framework loader scenes are nothing special; just transition (warp) to your loader scene normally, load your target scene however you want and finally transition (warp) to it when ready.
 The example project demonstrates this pattern.

+## Rawdogging the shaders
+The intended purpose of this addon is to provide a high-level, clean, typesafe C# API to an ever-expanding collection of interchangeable transition shaders, while also relieving you of dummy ColorRects, boiler plate tweens and other repetitive work typically required for scene transitions.
+If, for some outlandish reason, you'd rather take the hard route you are of course free to slap these shaders onto whatever material you like.
+The shaders themselves too have been uniformly shaped in order to provide a shared, extensible API with common uniforms such as `progress`, `image`, `image_fit`, etc.

 ## Issues
 If you have any issues, suggestions or feature requests, just report them as usual in the [issues](https://github.com/kaleidocore/KaleidoWarp/issues).